opensafely-core/job-server/DEVELOPERS.md

 python manage.py migrate
 ```

-Optionally set up 1 or more administrators by setting `ADMIN_USERS` to a list of strings (for example: `ADMIN_USERS=ghickman,ingelsp`).
+Optionally set up 1 or more administrators by setting `ADMIN_USERS` to a list of strings.
+For example: `ADMIN_USERS=ghickman,ingelsp`.

 _Note:_ this can only contain usernames which exist in the database.
 If necessary, you can create the required user(s) first with:

 ```sh
 python manage.py createsuperuser